kaveh808/kons-9/doc/run-sbcl-win64.md

 The TL;DR version is that you just need to:

 1. Install the 64-bit version of glfw
-2. Push the directory containing the glfw DLL onto cffi:*foreign-library-directories*, something like this:
+2. Push the directory containing the glfw DLL onto cffi:*foreign-library-directories*.
+For example, you can open kons-9.asd and find the following text near the top of the file:
 ```
 #+(and windows x86-64)
 (eval-when (:compile-toplevel :load-toplevel :execute)